 Since a beginning golfer won’t have that luxury, it is wise to either routinely have the face of the wedge resharpened by a professional or buy a tool that will allow them to sharpen the grooves on their own.

-Check our groove sharpener recommendations.
+Check my groove sharpener recommendations.

 Conclusion

-The Titleist Vokey SM9 is our choice as the best sand wedge for beginners.
+The Titleist Vokey SM9 is my choice as the best sand wedge for beginners.
 Delivering high-grade spin with total control, the Vokey SM9 provides beginning golfers with smooth turf interaction to help lift the ball easily out of deep rough and sand around the green.

 The Titleist Vokey SM9 sand wedges reduce that learning curve by providing equipment that makes it far easier to hit consistent shots from within 120 yards.